For best experience please turn on javascript and use a modern browser!

 • Boğaziçi University (all areas in the Faculty of Arts and Sciences)*

-• Universitat Pompeu Fabra (Global Studies, Political Science, Humanities and Biology)
+• Universitat Pompeu Fabra (Global Studies & (Human) Biology) (availability Autumn 2025 TBC)

 • University College Dublin (all areas)